 Need to learn a bit more before you get started?
 Animate costs $20/month, but students and teachers can get a 60% discount (or may already have access through their school/university).
 The app is also available through the Creative Cloud monthly package.

 Since whiteboard is just one kind of video among many that can be produced in Adobe Animate, you may also want to check out our Adobe Animate review and see another style of animation.
 The review will also give you a fuller picture of how the program functions.

-So which programs did we compare our winners to?
+So which programs did we compare our top picks to?
 There were a number of them (many with unique and expansive features), and we’ve detailed each below in case you find a program that better fits your needs.

 1. Explaindio (Mac & Windows)